 - 3 (14 ounce) cans of artichoke hearts in vinegar, drained and patted dry well with paper towels (see post for other options for buying artichoke hearts)

 - 1 cup of flour

-- Fill a deep sided pot about half way up with he oil.
-Heat on medium-high heat until the temperature reaches 375 degrees.
+- Fill a large, deep pot half way up with oil.
+Heat on medium heat until the temperature reaches 375 degrees.
 If you don’t have a thermometer, sprinkle in a few breadcrumbs to see if they sizzle and turn brown quickly.

 - While the oil is heating, season the artichokes with salt and pepper.

 - Dip the artichokes in the flour first, coating well and then tapping off the excess.
 Next into the egg, letting the excess drip off, and then finally into the breadcrumbs.
 Repeat with all the artichokes and set aside until the oil is ready.

-- Frying the artichokes in small batches for 3-4 minutes until they are golden brown.
+- Fry the artichokes in small batches for 3-4 minutes until they are golden brown.
 Remove them from the oil and place onto a paper towel lined plate, then season immediately with more salt.
 Repeat with the remaining artichokes.

 - Category: Appetizers